AdityaBahl/Online-Image-Viewer/README.md

 # Challenges and limitations

+There are several challenges and limitations of an online image viewer that takes images from a user's computer with drag and drop feature and doesn't have features like zoom and slideshow:

+Limited functionality: Without features like zoom and slideshow, users may find it difficult to view images in detail or to view multiple images at once.

+Compatibility issues: The viewer may not be able to support all image file types, which can cause issues for users who have images in different formats.

+Security concerns: If the viewer does not have proper security measures in place, there may be a risk that users' personal images could be accessed or compromised by unauthorized parties.

+Limited accessibility: Users with visual or motor impairments may find it difficult to use a drag and drop feature and may require additional accessibility features to use the viewer.

+File size limitations: some users may have images with large size, and this may cause a problem for the viewer in terms of loading time and storage space.

+Offline usage: The viewer may not be able to function offline, which can be a problem for users who are not connected to the internet.

 # Conclusion

 I learned many new techniques and enjoyed the process.
 There were a lot of problems, but